How To Convert CC To HP (With CC To HP Calculator)

 If in doubt, visit a dyno.
 You’ll be able to find some nearby shops offering this service.
 It’ll give you a genuine wheel horsepower figure, so you know your car’s actual condition.

-Engine horsepower can also be augmented by:
+Engine horsepower can also be enhanced by:

 • An efficient cooling system